actualbudget/docs/docs/contributing/preview-builds.md

 If you want to try out the edge builds, simply head over to [edge.actualbudget.org](https://edge.actualbudget.org/).

 :::info
-There is no sync server on edge builds so when asked "Where's the server" select "Don't use a server."
+There is no sync server on the edge build, so when asked, "Where's the server?" select "Don't use a server."
 Alternatively, you can use your own self-hosted server.
-You should exercise caution when doing using a server with edge builds because they are much more likely to have bugs that could damage your budget.
+You should exercise caution when using a server with edge builds because they are much more likely to have bugs that could damage your budget.
 Consider running a separate local server for edge builds.
 :::